echinen/echinen/README.md

 - 👋 Hey mate, how are ya?
-I’m a brazilian coder (@echinen)
+I’m a brazilian coder (@echinen) working in this area for around 7 years
 - 🌱 Recently I have moved to Australia as to improve my english skills and learn the Aussie life style
 - 👀 I’m interested in improving my skills as a software engineer.
 As a result, I will be able to use smart solutions + cutting edge technologies as to help people improving their life
 - 📫 How to reach me ---> linkedin.com/in/ericchinen/